GOrszak/PowerBI-AW/README.md

    * Use slicers, bookmarks, and visuals to investigate sales, margins, quotas, and shipping KPIs.

+## Performance Optimization

+* To ensure peak report responsiveness, the **Measure Killer** tool was employed to analyze and streamline DAX measures, reducing redundant calculations and improving overall query performance.

 ---

 *This solution demonstrates best practices in data modeling, DAX calculations, and report design tailored to Adventure Works Cycles’ business needs.*